jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 - name is a simple symbol, a stem or a compound symbol.
 - Message term are not supported.
-- Skipped names are not allowed.
+- Omitted names are not allowed.

 When the option 'AUTO' is specified then a variable is retrieved or created for each named argument passed by the caller and not explicitely declared by the callee.
 If this variable has already a value then it's not overriden.